 04. Create amazing content

-Develop a content strategy to run your blog like a well oiled-machine.
-Determine what your blog's core objectives are - from driving more traffic to the site to amassing a mailing list.
+Develop a content strategy.
+Determine your core objectives - from driving more traffic to monetizing your blog.
 In addition, identify who your target market is and what interests them most.
-Once you establish these two points, you'll be much better equipped to produce great copy that meets yours and your audience's needs.
+Once you establish these two points, you'll be much better equipped to produce articles and recipes that meet your audience's needs.

-Make an editorial calendar so you can plan how often you’ll publish new content and whether you’d like to create more than one type of content - visual, audio or text.
+Make an editorial calendar.
 An editorial calendar is a very handy management tool for scheduling your blog posts and tracking and measuring progress, especially if you have different authors or contributors involved.

-Write original and engaging content that will help readers resolve a question or issue, encouraging them to come back for more.
-Structuralize your blog posts with a captivating intro to hook their attention, followed by body text where you’ll showcase the bulk of your knowledge.
-Consider inserting evergreen content, which allows your blog to stay relevant over time with minimal maintenance.
+Write original and engaging content.
+Enhance your blog posts with catchy blog titles, as well as a captivating introduction to hook readers’ attention followed by body text where you’ll showcase the bulk of your knowledge.

 05. Optimize for SEO